-The Toro Company warrants your Toro Commercial product ("Product") to be free from defects in materials or workmanship for 2 years or 1,500 operational hours, whichever occurs first.
+The Toro Company and its affiliate, Toro Warranty Company, pursuant to an agreement between them, jointly warrant your Toro Commercial product ("Product") to be free from defects in materials or workmanship for 2 years or 1,500 operational hours\, whichever occurs first.
 This warranty is applicable to all products with the exception of Aerators (refer to separate warranty statements for these products).
 Where a warrantable condition exists, we will repair the Product at no cost to you including diagnostics, labor, parts, and transportation.
-This warranty begins on the date the Product is delivered to the original retail purchaser.
-Product equipped with an hour meter.
+This warranty begins on the date the Product is delivered to the original retail purchaser. \ Product equipped with an hour meter.